 The REPET package ( Flutre et al, 2011 ) integrates bioinformatics programs in order to tackle biological issues at the genomic scale.
 It is distributed under the CeCILL license and deposited to the Agence de Protection des Programmes ( APP ) under the Inter Deposit Digital Number FR 001 480007 000 R P 2008 000 31 235.
 It is also registered here on the Plume web site.

-To download REPET package
+To download the last REPET package v2.2

 Optional but much advised, you will need Repbase, the well-known library of repeats.
 To obtain it, go to http://www.girinst.org/server/RepBase/index.php ; you will find there a file specially formatted for REPET ("REPET edition").
+Today the last version is RepBase 17.11_REPET

 The development of REPET follows eXtreme programming guidelines since the release 1.3 (in July 2009).
-The current release is the 2.0 (Wild Watermelon - February 2012).

 If you want to receive updates, send an email to urgi-repet[@]versailles.inra.fr with the following information: